ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/setup.md

 ## Configuration

-Navigate to Cloud Shell (from the Azure Portal) and authenticate as a user that has Azure and Azure AD Permissions (To assign permissions to the Automation Account Managed Identity)
+Navigate to Cloud Shell (from the Azure Portal) and authenticate as a user that has Azure and Azure AD Permissions (To assign permissions to the Automation Account Managed Identity).

+Please make sure to select **PowerShell** as shell type.

 <p align="center">
 <img src="./media/AzurePortalCloudShell.png" />